llm-d-incubation/llm-d-rl/README-llmd.md

   -l app=llm-d-epp --timeout=300s
 ```

+This creates:
+- ClusterRole + ClusterRoleBinding for the EPP service account (required to watch pods and InferencePools)
-This creates the inference router Deployment + Service (prefix-cache-aware routing on port 9002).
+- Inference router Deployment + Service (prefix-cache-aware routing on port 9002)

 The first deploy may take a while as the image is pulled.

 ### 3. Deploy Gateway + InferencePool